 - Your child's skin over the fracture is swollen, cold, or pale.

-- Your child cannot move his hand or fingers.
+- Your child cannot move his or her hand or fingers.

 - Your child's brace or splint becomes wet, damaged, or comes off.

 - You have questions or concerns about your child's condition or care.